How to Automate and Optimize Magento Meta Keywords for Better SEO

 If it's disabled (set to No), the template will override any manual metadata.
 This is the typical setup when you want to apply rules consistently across many products.

-Recommendation: In most cases, set Use existing meta tags to No to ensure templates are applied across your catalog.
-Only choose Yes if you have specific, high-quality metadata manually added to certain products that you want to preserve.
+Recommendation: In most cases, set Use existing meta tags to No so templates apply across your catalog.
+Choose Yes only when certain products already have valuable, hand-written metadata you want to preserve.

 3. Incorrect template priority (Sort Order)